 Always try to use a stainless steel filter combo or make your own metal mesh filter.

 Metal filters will not filter out the coffee oils and result in a full-bodied coffee.
-If this is not possible use a cloth filter.
+If this is not possible, use a cloth filter.

-The technique here to making a great iced coffee with a drip coffee machine is to intentionally make your coffee more focused and stronger than you normally would by heaping in more coffee grounds.
+The technique here for making a great iced coffee with a drip coffee machine is to intentionally make your coffee more focused and stronger than you normally would by heaping in more coffee grounds.

 With a normal drip coffee you would use a 17:1 water to coffee ratio.
 17 parts water and 1 part coffee.

 When making Iced Coffee, aim for a stronger 12:1 ratio.
 360 ml (12 ounces) water and 30 grams (1 ounce) of coffee and fill your carafe with ice.
 As the coffee drips onto the ice, it melts and dilutes the concentrate.
 Ensure you have approximately 3 to 5 ounces (90 to 150 grams) of ice cubes per 12 ounces of coffee made.

 When your drip coffee is ready, it will already be cold.
 Simply serve with ice and enjoy.